-The first thing to do is meet with a bankruptcy lawyer.
-Make the phone call and schedule your free consultation.
-The appointment is for 90 minutes.
-We'll send to you (by email, download, fax, or letter) a short form to fill in with a map to our office.
-When you arrive, you'll watch a bankruptcy video we made ourselves that clients praise as being extremely helpful in understanding the basics of bankruptcy law.
-Then you will meet personally to consult with either attorney Eric Ruff or attorney Lisa Cohen.
+The first thing to do is meet with a bankruptcy lawyer in Gainesville.
+Make the phone call and schedule your free 90-minute consultation.
+We'll email or snail mail you a short form to fill in with a map to our office.
+When you arrive, we will show you a video we made ourselves that explains the basics of bankruptcy law.
+We routinely get high marks for the video as being very informative.
+After the video, you meet with either attorney Eric Ruff or Lisa Cohen to discuss your case.
 The consultation is a two-way exchange of information.
-You explain your situation to us.
-We explain how the bankruptcy law would work in your case.
-If bankruptcy makes sense for your situation, we will explain which bankruptcy is best for you and why it is better than other choices.
-At the end of the consultation, you should have a firm understanding of what bankruptcy law can do for you and how the process would work.
+You explain your situation to us and we explain how the bankruptcy law would work in your case.
+If bankruptcy makes sense for your situation, we will explain which chapter of bankruptcy is best for you and why.
+At the end of the consultation, you should have a firm understanding of what bankruptcy law can do for you.
+We do not charge for the initial consultation, and so there is no obligation, but you will learn a great deal in a relatively short amount of time

-Once that is done you pay an initial retainer, which is a minimum of $200, towards the total we have agreed upon.
-Some clients are able to pay the full amount at once; others prefer to pay an initial retainer and then make payments over time and we will work with you on that.
-For those clients who elect to make payments towards fees and costs, you must understand that your case cannot actually be filed with the Court until the full amount is paid.
-Why?
-Because if you still owe us money when the case is filed, that turns our firm into one of your creditors!
-That creates a conflict of interest; plus we don't really want to file bankruptcy against our own firm.[Return to Top of Page]
+Once the contract is signed, you pay an initial retainer, either some or all of the fees and expenses.
+Some clients are able to pay the full amount at once and that will speed things along; others folks prefer to pay a partial initial retainer and then make payments over time and we will work with you on that.
+The minimum retainer is $200 towards the total we have agreed upon.
+For those clients who elect to make payments towards fees and costs, you must understand that your case cannot actually be filed with the court until the full amount is paid.
+We will start work on you case immediately, but the case will not be filed with the court until the full amount is paid.
+This is because if you still owe us money when the case is filed, that turns our firm into one of your creditors!
+We can’t be a creditor in your case and also represent you at the same time; it is called a conflict of interest.
+Also, if we file the case and you still owe us money on our contract, we have to list our law firm as one of your creditors and file bankruptcy against our own fees, which we are understandably reluctant to do.
+So, the whole amount has to be paid before the case is filed.
+Therefore, the quicker you are able to pay the full amount, the quicker you will get a bankruptcy case number.
+That is why some people pay the full amount when they sign the contract with us.

 Once the contract is signed, we are ready to move full steam ahead to prepare your bankruptcy papers for the court.
 Even if you can't pay in full right away, we still want to work on your case and get it ready for filing.
 The papers we will file for you will be very detailed and that means we need a good deal of information from you including creditor names and addresses, account numbers, income records, bank records, tax returns, property lists, deeds, financial history and so forth.